mateuszlesniak/symfony-example/README.md

 ### Features

 * It's NOT DDD!
-Classes are segregated for some visibility reason, but application not implementing Domain Driven Design
+Classes are segregated for some visibility reason, but application not implementing Domain Driven Design - it's overkill at this stage
 * Book module connects to OpenLibrary API.
 It can get 10 books and show them as an output for given search criteria (author, title).
 Searching cna be sorted ascending or descending
 * CLI command (inside container) `php  bin/console app:open-library:search`
 * Some empty unit tests to show what needs to be tested (not only success paths)